 2.3.1 Interpreters

 Interpreters are a different kind of program for executing source code.
 Rather than compiling the code and executing the result, an interpreter executes the source code directly.
-Languages like Python and JavaScript are prominent examples of interpreted languages, but also Java, or more precise Java-Bytecode, is also interpreted before it gets compiled

 10https://learn.microsoft.com/en-us/dotnet/standard/clr